psi-rking/optking/README.rst

 About
 =====

-optking (also known as pyoptking) is a rewrite of the c++ optking module in psi4.
-This rewrite was undertaken to enable future development and for use with recent interoperability efforts (e.g. MolSSI QCArchive and QCDB). optking is focused on optimization of molecular geometries: finding minima, transition states, and reaction paths.
-Current work is focused especially on expanding the reaction path methods.
+optking is a molecular geometry optimization program that began as a rewrite of the previous c++ module of the same name in psi4.
+The translation into python and subsequent development was undertaken to support more complex tasks, and to join with interoperability efforts such as QCSchema, QCArchive and QCDB. optking supports the location of minima, transition states, and reaction paths on molecular potential surfaces.
+Current work is focused especially on expanding the available reaction path methods.
 Contributions are welcome!
 Please fork this repository and open a PR!

 ====